rakkom/tradingview_to_python/README.md

 # Overview
 This bot is designed to receive alerts from **TradingView** via webhook and execute Python code to place orders on a **Raspberry Pi**.
-It utilizes the **Bybit exchange** and operates with the **BTCUSDC** trading pair.
+It utilizes the **Bybit exchange** and operates with the **BTCUSDC** (SPOT) trading pair.
 Notably, USDC pairs are exempt from trading fees.
 The setup details for the Raspberry Pi will not be covered in this explanation.
 BICwA and darvasbox are the names of strategies employed within the TradingView platform.

 1. TradingView --webhook--> smee --webhook--> webhook_listner.py on localhost (raspberry pi)